Mason Greenwood: 2021–2023: Final season and suspension

 According to reporting by The Daily Telegraph, the above statement generated objections to Greenwood's return from both United's staff and the public.
 Among those who publicly criticised the club's handling of Greenwood's case were domestic violence charity Women's Aid and Stretford and Urmston MP Andrew Western.
 Given the backlash, the club's top executives changed their minds by 18 August, deciding that Greenwood should not return, reported The Daily Telegraph.

 On 21 August 2023, United announced that Greenwood would be leaving the club, stating that "we will now work with Mason to achieve that outcome".
 According to United, the investigation result was that "the material posted online did not provide a full picture and that Mason did not commit the offences in respect of which he was originally charged", but Greenwood "made mistakes which he is taking responsibility for" and there are "difficulties with him recommencing his career" with United.
 On the same day, Greenwood made a statement acknowledging that he would leave United; stating: "I was brought up to know that violence or abuse in any relationship is wrong, I did not do the things I was accused of [...]
 I fully accept I made mistakes in my relationship, and I take my share of responsibility for the situations which led to the social media post."
 BBC News reported that Greenwood could be sold or loaned to another club, with his United contract being until 2025.

-2023–24 season: Loan to Getafe
+2023–2024: Loan to Getafe

 On 1 September 2023, Greenwood joined La Liga club Getafe on loan for the 2023–24 season.
 He made his debut in a 3–2 league win over Osasuna on 17 September, as a substitute for the final 15 minutes.

 In his fifth game, on 8 October 2023, Greenwood scored his first Getafe goal in a 2–2 draw at Celta Vigo; it was his first goal since January 2022.
 On 1 November, in the first round of the Copa del Rey, he scored twice in a 12–0 win at sixth-tier Tardienta.
 Greenwood was sent off on 2 January 2024 in a 2–0 home loss to fellow Community of Madrid side Rayo Vallecano, for swearing at the referee in English.
 He finished his season with 33 league games, scoring 8 goals and assisting 6.